 All newly founded unions, regardless of the amount of revenue, are obliged to conduct double-entry bookkeeping and submit financial reports to the State Audit Office for at least the first 3 years of operation.
-Therefore, you need to choose an accounting service or a person who can manage your accounting.
+Therefore, it is recommended to have an accounting service or a person who can manage your accounting.

 How to Close an Udruga in Croatia

 An udruga may be closed in a few different ways.
 If certain criteria are met, you may qualify to close the udruga using the shortened procedure.

 The shortened procedure for the termination of an udruga can be carried out in three cases: